Skoda Enyaq Coupe Review & Prices

 As standard, all versions get a sleek dark-tinted panoramic glass roof that lends the bodywork an almost two-tone colour effect; and alloy wheel sizes range from 19 inches up to 21 inches.

 The interior looks and feels pretty special too.
 Up front, it’s practically the same as the standard Enyaq, so you get a lot of plush feeling fabric and leather upholstery (depending on which trim you opt for), and there’s soft-touch plastics on the doors and dash tops.
-There are a lot of adjustability too, so it’s easy to get comfy behind the wheel; and the 13-inch touchscreen looks sharp and seems to work pretty smoothly.
+There are a lot of adjustability too, so it’s easy to get comfy behind the wheel; and the 13.0-inch touchscreen looks sharp and works pretty smoothly.

 The windscreen is pretty steeply raked so the view out the front (and the back, for that matter) isn’t quite as good as it is on the regular car.
 There’s also a bit less boot space (570 litres instead of the standard car’s 585).
 But the upshot of that sportier profile is that the Enyaq Coupe is more aerodynamically efficient than the regular SUV, so it’ll go slightly further on a charge.